LuxProvide/QuantumFPGA/docs/compile.md

 * **line 64** submits a command group to the device queue

-* **lines 66-68** relies on accessor to infer data dependencies. "read_only" accessor have to wait for data to be fetched. "no_init" option indicates ito the runtime know that the previous contents of the buffer can be discarded
+* **lines 66-68** relies on accessors to infer data dependencies. "read_only" accessors have to wait for data to be fetched. "no_init" option indicates to the runtime know that the previous contents of the buffer can be discarded

 * **lines 70-73** starts a single tasks (single work-item) and call the kernel function